-The monitor restores secure world context which locates the previously saved context and checks that it is a return from IRQ that is requested before restoring the context and lets the secure world IRQ handler return from exception where the execution would be resumed.
+The monitor restores secure world context which locates the previously saved context and checks that it is a return from a foreign interrupt that is requested before restoring the context and lets the secure world foreign interrupt handler return from exception where the execution would be resumed.

-Note that the monitor itself does not know/care that it has just forwarded an IRQ to normal world.
-The bookkeeping is done in the trusted thread handling in Trusted OS.
+Note that the monitor itself does not know or care that it has just forwarded a foreign interrupt to normal world.
+The bookkeeping is done in the trusted thread handling in OP-TEE OS.
 Normal world is responsible to decide when the secure world thread should resume execution (for details, see Thread handling).